Official Transcript Online Ordering FAQs

 1. What happens if I request the incorrect type of transcript (i.e. selected “Law School” but never attended the Law School, or “Undergraduate/Graduate” but only attended the Law School)?

 If this occurs, your request will submit successfully, but will fail to process once it reaches the University.
 If you make such an error, please resubmit your request with the proper transcript type, as the erroneous request will be canceled.
+Where fees apply, requestors are only charged for requests that fulfill successfully (i.e. the transcript is generated and sent, either electronically or to the print vendor).

 Yes, for the electronic PDF transcript to load correctly, you must open it with Adobe Acrobat Reader.
 Even if Adobe Acrobat Reader is already installed on your computer, the transcript may be opening in another program.
 First, save your electronic PDF transcript to your computer’s hard drive.
 Then, open it in Adobe Acrobat Reader.
 Make sure you download the transcript and then open it separately.
 To open the transcript in Adobe Acrobat Reader after download, follow the below instructions.